KasparEtter/ef1p/pages/internet/internet.md

 [Eastern European languages](https://en.wikipedia.org/wiki/ISO_8859-2),
 and others.

-The character encodings defined by ISO 8859 still have the problem that they are not compatible with each other.
+The character encodings defined by ISO 8859 have the problem that they are not compatible with each other.
 Since character encodings are typically used for whole documents including websites and not just parts of them, you cannot use characters from different sets in the same document.
-Additionally, each document has to be accompanied with the used character encoding as part of its [metadata](https://en.wikipedia.org/wiki/Metadata) because none of the encodings will ever be in a position to supersede them all as a widely accepted default encoding.
+Additionally, each document has to be accompanied with the used character set as part of its [metadata](https://en.wikipedia.org/wiki/Metadata) because none of the encodings will ever be in a position to supersede them all as a widely accepted default encoding.